aechchiki/SIB_LongReadsWorkshop_Bern16/practicals.md

 ```

 ![Tip](img/elemental-tip.png)
-The `fast5` is a special type of `h5` format, what is an indexed hierarchical format for complicated data.
-Basically it is a quick access file system (You can find details on [wikipedia](https://en.wikipedia.org/wiki/Hierarchical_Data_Format)).
 You can get a glimpse of the structure and organization of a ```.fast5/``` file using the HDF5 command-line tools:

 ```sh
 h5dump file.fast5 | less
 h5stat file.fast5